 How To Improve Conversation Skills – 9 Tips

-These nine tips and ideas for how to improve conversation skills will help make each interaction flow with ease.
-Sometimes during conversations, your mind will go blank and you run out of things to say.
+These nine tips and ideas for improving conversation skills will help make each interaction flow with ease.
+Sometimes during conversations, your mind will go blank, and you run out of things to say.
 Instead of panicking and grasping for straws, these tips will show you how to improve your conversation skills so you can feel confident connecting with anyone.

 This method grants you the ability to talk to anyone about anything.
 You can begin to understand the Spokes Method by visualizing a bicycle wheel.
 In the middle of the wheel is the hub and radiating out from the hub are the spokes.
 In a conversation, the hub is the topic.
 If the person you are conversing with brings up a topic you know nothing about, you can use the Spokes Method and talk around the topic.

 For example, if your speaking partner brings up the fact that they watched the Kentucky Derby last night – that’s the topic (the hub of the wheel).
 If it’s one you don’t know much about, you can utilize the Spokes Method and mention other related topics like the big fancy hats people wear or how you used to ride horses (aka related topics or “the spokes”).
 You might also ask something like, “Who’s your favorite to win?”
 Or “Do you go to the racetrack often?”
 With the Spokes Method, you don’t necessarily need to know anything about the topic in order to signal conversational interest to the other person and have a fruitful dialogue.

 When you have a wide range of interests, you can relate to a wider variety of people.
 If you spend the majority of your time studying the fashion of 16th-century England, you might have a difficult time coming up with something to talk about if your speaking partner doesn’t share your interest.
 It’s great to have a hobby you’re passionate about, but if you want to be a good conversationalist, you’re going to have to broaden your knowledge a bit.